We need to recognise Aboriginal and Torres Strait Islanders people in the Australian Constitution, the nation’s rule- book.

 Australia’s Constitution was written more than a century ago.
-By then, Aboriginal and Torres Strait Islander people had lived in this land for more than 40,000 years, sustaining and evolving the oldest living cultures on the planet.
-Yet from its inception, Australia’s founding document did not recognise this first chapter of our national story.
+By then, Aboriginal and Torres Strait Islander people had lived here for more than 40,000 years, maintaining the oldest living culture on the planet.

 Yet the Constitution, Australia’s rule-book, doesn’t recognise this and still allows for racial discrimination.